mmgxa/E2A7_2/README.md

 ## Loading Data

-Since the Multi30k dataset is part of the legacy code (and might be deprecated), I downloaded the original files from github using wget
+I downloaded the original files from github using wget.
+This could also have been done using the Multi30k dataset, but I chose the former.

 ## Parsing Files